 UNIT THREE: NEW AUDIENCE, NEW GENRE

-For this assignment, you will repackage what you wrote for Unit Two in order to reach a totally new audience.
+For Project 3, you will repackage what you wrote for either Project 1 or Project 2 in order to reach a totally new audience.
 To do this, you’ll chose a new genre* that you think will best reach that audience.
 You will also write an Artist’s Statement explaining your choices.

 Maybe you wrote about the effect of Covid in the Bronx for Unit 2, and you think New York politicians should know about what you wrote.
 Maybe you wrote about young women skateboarding in the Olympics and you want girls in grade school to know how awesome those athletes are to boost their self-esteem.
-In this unit, you’ll think about a specific audience that should know about your unit two article (and why).
-You will then “repackage” or “re-vision” your article to reach that audience.
+In this unit, you’ll think about a specific audience that should know about your unit one discourse community or your unit two article (and why).
+You will then “repackage” or “re-vision” your research to reach that audience.

 First, choose from ONE of the following five audience groups: